Call us on 01688 400682

 Fishing | Island Wide

 The Isle of Mull has some excellent fishing opportunities.
 As well as 300 miles of coastline, there are estuaries, lochs, rivers and sandy marks to explore.
 There are regulations and permits available for the rivers and lochs.
-Tackle and Books (who have a shop in Tobermory) also have fishing supplies and permits availble.
+Tackle and Books (who have a shop in Tobermory) also have a good range of fishing supplies and permits availble, and produce an excellent map with further information: Tackle and Books Guide and Tackle and Books Angling Maps.

 Fishing